TosbackCgusBridge-Bot/CGUs-versions/Npr/Privacy Policy.md

 _Information Automatically Collected Through Technology_

-We and service providers working on our behalf automatically collect certain information about your computer or device and your interactions with our Services through access logs, cookies, pixel tags and other tracking technologies.
+We, our service providers, and our vendors working on our behalf automatically collect certain information about your computer or device and your interactions with our Services through access logs, cookies, pixel tags and other tracking technologies.
 Depending on which NPR Services you use and how you access them, the information collected automatically may include:

 *   The Internet Protocol address (IP address) of the computer or device you used to access the NPR Services or play podcasts or other media content downloaded through our Services.
 *   The domain name of your Internet Service Provider.